 - royalties or license fees paid to platform manufacturers and licensors (if applicable);

-“Publisher Affiliates” shall mean Publisher’s subsidiaries, parent companies, and subsidiaries of parent companies.
+“Publisher Affiliates” shall mean Publisher’s Affiliates.

-2. Grant of License/Development.
+2. Grant of License.
+Development.

 3. Permissions.
 Third Party Materials.

 If any Video contains any non-original material provided by Client (or its contractors), prior to or upon delivery of such Video, Client shall identify such material and the owner or copyright holder thereof.
 Client shall, at its own expense and in form acceptable to Publisher, obtain written authorization from the owner or copyright holder of such material for Publisher to use the material, free of cost to Publisher, in perpetuity and without restriction throughout the universe, including therein all rights to Exploit such material.
 Such written authorization shall be delivered to Publisher promptly following its receipt by Client but in no event later than the delivery of the Video containing such material.
 The foregoing shall not apply to material owned or copyrighted by Publisher.
 Client represents and warrants to Publisher that to the extent any Video content was created by employees, agents or contractors of Client (“Client Personnel”), each such Client Personnel has assigned to Client their entire right, title and interest in and to such content (including all Intellectual Property Rights therein) and, to the extent permissible under applicable laws, waived any moral rights such Client Personnel may have in such content.